 Leave the plaster to dry for about 20 minutes and then get rid of any lumps and bumps by smoothing it over with a trowel.
 The corners and edges might need some attention at this time as well, and a wet paintbrush can be useful to help you get these right.

 You need to apply a second coat of plaster and the easiest way to make sure this adheres to the first is to scrape the first coat.
 There is a tool specially designed for this job, which is known as a devilling float or plasterer float, or you can grab a fork from the kitchen and do it with that.

 Apply The Second Coat

 The wall is now ready to be wallpapered or painted.
-If you are going to paint it apply an undercoat first to seal the plaster, or your paint will just sink into it.
+If you are going to paint it, apply an undercoat first to seal the plaster, or your paint will just sink into it and could crack as it dries too quickly.
 If you are papering, apply a couple of coats of wallpaper adhesive and leave it to dry before hanging the paper.
 This will act as a bond between the two.

 More great DIY blog posts